 The primary motivation of this study is to investigate the expression of intracontinental volcanism in the crust and uppermost mantle beneath Northeast China.
 The model we present is not the first model of the crust and uppermost mantle beneath Northeast China.
-Earlier surface wave models include those of Zheng et al. (2011) and Shen et al. (2015) as well as others (Huang et al., 2003; Zheng et al., 2008; Li et al., 2012; Li et al., 2013; Bao et al., 2015), and some studies have combined surface wave with other data (Obrebski et al., 2012; Guo et al., 2014).
+Earlier surface wave models include those of Zheng et al. (2011) and Shen et al. (2015) as well as others (Huang et al. 2003; Zheng et al. 2008; Li et al. 2012, 2013; Bao et al. 2015), and some studies have combined surface wave with other data (Obrebski et al. 2012; Guo et al. 2015).
 However, the model presented here possesses several signature novelties.
-(1) It is based an extensive surface wave dispersion data set using both ambient noise and earthquake tomography that is equaled only by the study of Shen et al. (2015).
-(2) It incorporates two sources of complementary information about shallow structures as well as depths to interfaces: receiver functions and Rayleigh wave H/V ratios.
+(1) It is based on an extensive surface wave dispersion data set using both ambient noise and earthquake tomography that is equalled only by the study of Shen et al. (2015).
+(2) It incorporates two sources of complementary information about shallow structures as well as depths to interfaces: RFs and Rayleigh wave H/V ratios.
 (3) The model that we present possesses uncertainty estimates, which we contrast with uncertainty estimates using surface wave data alone to demonstrate the advantage of the new measurements.
 Finally, we compare our results in the mantle with the teleseismic body wave model of Tang et al. (2014), which is also based on the use of NECESS data.

 The paper is organized as follows.
-In section 2 we discuss the development of the Rayleigh wave phase and group velocity data sets from both ambient noise and earthquake data, the Rayleigh wave H/V data set, and the receiver function data set, including quality control procedures and observational uncertainties.
-In section 3 we discuss the inverse problem including model parameterization, the generation of the prior distribution, and a detailed assessment of the affect of introducing receiver functions and H/V data on the posterior distribution.
+In Section 2, we discuss the development of the Rayleigh wave phase and group velocity data sets from both ambient noise and earthquake data, the Rayleigh wave H/V data set and the RF data set, including quality control procedures and observational uncertainties.
+In Section 3, we discuss the inverse problem including model parametrization, the generation of the prior distribution and a detailed assessment of the effect of introducing RFs and H/V data on the posterior distribution.
 Section 4 discusses the resulting model and uncertainties, defined as the mean and standard deviation of the posterior distribution at each point, respectively.
-Finally, in section 5 we describe the resulting model and discuss it.
+Finally, in Section 5 we describe the resulting model and discuss it.